 In 2016, the Government of Canada announced its intention to develop and introduce federal accessibility legislation.
-On June 20, 2018 the Accessible Canada Act (ACA) was introduced in the House of Commons and passed first reading.
-The Accessible Canada Act, also known by its full title as An Act to ensure a barrier-free Canada, is presently a bill.
-It must work its way through the legislative process before becoming law in Canada.1
+On June 20, 2018 the Accessible Canada Act (ACA), also known by its full title as An Act to ensure a barrier-free Canada, was introduced in the House of Commons.
+The ACA is presently working its way through the legislative process before becoming law in Canada.
+1

 Building upon earlier work2 in relation to federal disability legislation, the Council of Canadians with Disabilities (CCD) asked ARCH Disability Law Centre to coordinate a group of disability rights lawyers from across Canada to develop a legal analysis of the bill.
+This is the final report.